asterixcapri/salsa-calendar/README.md

 # salsa-calendar
-Simple Pure Javascript Calendar

-salsa-calendar is a simple, standalone JavaScript library created to generate date (range) pickers for hotel booking applications.
+Salsa Calendar is a standalone pure JavaScript library created to generate date (range) pickers for hotel booking applications.